-Program policies and procedures apply to all students on or off campus at a Clinical Site.
-Where Program policies and/or procedures exceed LMU student policies and/or procedures and/or create enhanced or additional obligations for the PA Student, Program policies and procedures shall apply.
-The policies and procedures of Clinical Affiliates who provide SCPEs may supersede the Program's policies and procedures.
-Policies and procedures published in this handbook are reviewed annually before each new student cohort starts.
-Students may access this handbook electronically on the Program's webpage.
-The Program Director provides matriculating students with an overview of the Program policies and procedures are communicated with students via university-issued student email accounts.
+Program policies and procedures apply to all students, faculty, and staff, whether on campus or off campus at a clinical site.
+Where program policies and procedures exceed LMU student policies and procedures and create enhanced or additional obligations for the PA Student, program policies and procedures shall apply.
+The policies and procedures of clinical affiliates who provide Supervised Clinical Practice Experiences (SCPEs) may supersede the program's policies and procedures.
+Policies and procedures published in the LMU-SMS-Harrogate PA Program Student Handbook are reviewed each year prior to the start of a new student cohort.
+Students may access this handbook electronically on the program's website.
+The Program Director provides matriculating students with an overview of program policies and procedures are communicated with students via LMU-issued student email accounts.
 These changes are also published in the handbook.